meeuw/aws-credential-process/README.md

   --assume-session-duration INTEGER
                                   duration in seconds
-  --assume-role-arn TEXT          IAM Role to be assumed, optional --force-renew
+  --assume-role-arn TEXT          IAM Role to be assumed, optional --assume-role-policy-arns TEXT  Assume role with policy ARN, can be used
+                                  multiple times

+  --force-renew
   --credentials-section TEXT      Use this section from ~/.aws/credentials --pin-entry TEXT                pin-entry helper, should be compatible with